ogra/effetune/docs/plugins/modulation.md

 - **Randomness Cutoff** - How quickly the random changes happen (1 to 1000 Hz)
   - Lower: Slower, more gentle random variations
   - Higher: Quicker, more erratic changes
+- **Randomness Slope** - Controls how aggressive the randomness filtering is (-12 to 0 dB)
+  - -12 dB: Smoother, more gradual random variations (gentler effect)
+  - -6 dB: Balanced response
+  - 0 dB: Sharper, more pronounced random variations (stronger effect)
 - **Ch Sync** - How synchronized the randomness is between channels (0 to 100%)
   - 0%: Each channel has independent randomness
   - 50%: Partial synchronization between channels